odeum/odeum-code/README.md

 # odeum-codejs

-ODEUM Code.js is a library of ODEUM React Components which are intended to be facilitated as an Open Source ODEUM Web Application Frontend Framework for all ODEUM Apps
+ODEUM Code.js is a library of ODEUM React JavaScript Components which are intended to be an Open Source ODEUM Web Application Frontend Framework for all ODEUM Apps